 Research note

 Agency pages change after publication.
-This article was drafted from the sources below on 9 May 2026.
+This article was drafted from the sources below on 9 May 2026 and refreshed on 11 May 2026 for ECDC’s latest daily ship totals.
 Always read the live page for the latest wording, figures, and guidance.